Controlled Loewner-Kufarev Equation Embedded into the Universal Grassmannian: Introduction

-where the action of the signature to $f_{0}(z) \equiv z$ is given using by actions of the negative part of Witt algebra. \end{Thm} \fi
+Now, given a diffeomorphism of the unit circle $S^{1}$, the solution to the associated conformal welding problem is a solution to the dispersionless Toda lattice hierarchy~\cite{TT91, WZ00}.
+Also in this case, the corresponding tau-function is described by the (full) Grunsky coefficients and this generates the solution via an explicit formula.
+This gives us the possibility to explicitly describe the solution to the conformal welding problem associated to Malliavin's canonic diffusion~\cite{Ma99} by means of a controlled Loewner--Kufarev equation; a topic to which we intend to return elsewhere.
+Since the canonic diffusion is a natural object `on' the diffeomorphism group of~$S^{1}$, as well as the Brownian motion on a Euclidean space, it would describe a natural universal class in the infinite-dimensional situation.

-However, the story so far lets us ask how the signature associated with the driving functions describes the corresponding tau-function rather than the $f_{t}$ itself.
+However, the story so far lets us ask how the signature associated with the driving functions describes the corresponding tau-function rather than~$f_{t}$ itself.

-\begin{Thm}[see Theorem~\ref{Tau-by-Witt}] Along the solution of the controlled Loewner-Kufarev equation, the associated tau-function can be written as the determinant of a quadratic form of the signature. \end{Thm}
+\begin{Thm}[see Theorem~\ref{Tau-by-Witt}] Along the solution of the controlled Loewner--Kufarev equation, the associated tau-function can be written as the determinant of a quadratic form of the signature. \end{Thm}

 Let us now summarise the structure of the paper.
-In Section~\ref{Sec_CLK}, we formulate solutions $f_{t}(z)$ to controlled Loewner-Kufarev equations.
-We add also a brief review of the classical Loewner-Kufarev equation, and then explain how the classical one is recovered by the controlled Loewner-Kufarev equation.
-We track the variation of the Taylor-coefficients of $f_{t}$ and also the Faber polynomials and Grunsky coefficients.
-In Section~\ref{Sec_LK/Gr}, we first recall briefly basics of the Segal-Wilson Grassmannian and Krichever's construction.
-After that, we describe how a univalent function on $\mathbb{D}_{0}$ is embedded into the Grassmannian.
-We extract the algebraic structure of the controlled Loewner-Kufarev equations in order to obtain Theorem~\ref{Tau-by-Witt}.
-Finally, in Section~\ref{free_prob}, we establish and briefly discuss connections of the material considered so far with CFT and free probability.
-All fundamental things about Faber polynomials and Grunsky coefficients are wrapped up in Appendix~\ref{Appdx}.
-Several proofs of propositions are also relegated to Appendix~\ref{Appdx}, because they tend to be rather long (in particular, the proof of Proposition~\ref{inverse-evol} will be very long) as we intended not to interrupt the flow of the principal story.
+In Section~\ref{Sec_CLK}, we formulate solutions~$f_{t}(z)$ to controlled Loewner--Kufarev equations.
+We add also a brief review of the classical Loewner--Kufarev equation, and then explain how the classical one is recovered from the controlled Loewner--Kufarev equation.
+We track the variation of the Taylor-coefficients of~$f_{t}$ and also the Faber polynomials and Grunsky coefficients.
+In Section~\ref{Sec_LK/Gr}, we first recall briefly basics of the Segal--Wilson Grassmannian and Krichever's construction.
+After that, we describe how a univalent function on~$\mathbb{D}$ is embedded into the Grassmannian.
+We extract the algebraic structure of the controlled Loewner--Kufarev equation in order to obtain Theorem~\ref{Tau-by-Witt}.
+In Appendix~\ref{Appdx}, we give the proofs of Theorems~\ref{explicit-Taylor} and~\ref{Tau-by-Witt}, respectively, and of Proposition~\ref{explicit-Grunsky}.